Grab Holdings: Expansion into banking and autonomous vehicles

 GrabCab received a 10-year street-hail operator licence from Singapore's Land Transport Authority in 2025.
 It became the sixth taxi operator in the country.
+Operations began in July that year.

+In July 2025, Grab piloted the first digital cycle rickshaw service in Vietnam known as Grab Cyclo.
+Later that year, the company announced that it was working on a drone commercial delivery service in the Philippines.

 In April 2025, Grab released AI Merchant Assistant and AI Driver Companion, two artificial intelligence-based tools developed in collaboration with OpenAI and Anthropic.
 The former offers business insights to merchants while the latter provides predictive analytics related to high-demand areas and voice reporting to drivers, allowing them to report on road conditions.
 Grab had previously announced partnerships with autonomous vehicle developers including Motional and WeRide.
-Later that year, the company announced that it was working on a drone commercial delivery service in the Philippines.

-In July 2025, Grab piloted the first digital cycle rickshaw service in Vietnam known as Grab Cyclo.
+In December 2025, Grab announced their strategic partnership with Momenta to deploy autonomous driving technology to Southeast Asia.

+In November 2025, the Land Transport Authority of Singapore approved Grab and its partner WeRide to conduct autonomous vehicle testing.
+Grab announced the launch of a three-month drone delivery pilot in Tanjong Rhu, Singapore, which started internal testing as of 7 January 2026.

+In January 2026, it was announced that Grab had acquired Infermove, a China-based artificial intelligence robotics developer, to support its delivery operations.
+In February 2026, it was announced that Grab was acquiring Stash, a U.S.-based digital investment platform.
+During GrabX, an annual product conference, the company announced multiple AI features for its customers, drivers and merchants.
+Among the features was a group ride to split fares between travelers, shopping and navigation assistance, tap to pay and loan options.
+Anthony Tan stated that AI "shouldn't be limited to only those who can afford it" and "everyone, regardless of their technical skills, should have the opportunity to jump on this AI wave and not be left behind".

 Funding

 Kee Lock Chua, a Managing Partner at Vertex Ventures Southeast Asia and India, was an early investor in Grab.
 He invested US$11.2m in Grab, and exited the investment in 2019.

 Grab's investors include venture and hedge funds, automobile companies and other ride-hailing firms.
 Investors include Japan's Softbank Group and MUFG, Booking Holdings, Toyota and Microsoft.
 The company has completed Series A through Series H funding, totaling billions of dollars.

 In January 2021, Grab Financial Group, the company's financial services unit, raised more than $300 million from South Korea's Hanwha Asset Management.